-Stages of Alzheimer's disease (what happens)
+Stages of Alzheimer's disease

+Alzheimer's disease is a brain disease where brain cells progressively degenerate.
 Alzheimer's disease typically follows certain stages which will bring about changes in the person's and family's lives.
-Because the disease affects each individual differently, the symptoms, the order in which they appear and the duration of each stage vary from person to person.
+Because the disease affects each individual differently, the symptoms, the order in which they appear, and the duration of each stage vary from person to person.
 In most cases, the disease progresses slowly, and the symptoms of each stage may overlap, often making the move from one stage to another quite subtle.

 There is currently no cure for Alzheimer's disease nor can its progression be reversed.
 Present treatment options and lifestyle choices, however, can often significantly slow the progression of the disease.

-Last Updated: 10/04/12
+Last Updated: 04/01/16